 In 2014, over $14,000 in trips, cash prizes, awards and scholarships were awarded.
-The High School division winners won an all-expenses trip to compete at the Intel ISEF competition in Pittsburgh, PA May 13 – 18.
+The High School division winners won an all-expenses trip to compete at the Intel ISEF competition in Los Angeles, CA May 11-16.
 In addition, other high school competitors were eligible to win trips to ISWEEEP in Houston, TX and the Genius Olympiad in Oswego, NY.
 Science Expo is a stepping stone to the rest of the world.

 The Science Expo depends on its wonderful volunteer judges – no experience necessary.
 We will start recruiting judges for 2015 this coming fall for an evening of judging on Friday, March 27 from 5 – 9 pm.
 We will provide orientation and a tasty dinner.
 You can conveniently sign up on-line.

 Is yours a science or engineering organization that wants to encourage students to pursue science careers?
 Become one of our exhibitors.
 Contact the Science Expo Coordinator at 406-657-4200 or email@example.com to discuss opportunities.